Alfastrek/SmartStock-Intelligent-Stock-Market-Forecaster/README.md

-# SmartStock: Your Intelligent Stock Market Forecaster 📈🤖
+# SmartStock: Intelligent Stock Market Forecaster 📈🤖

 This project aims to predict stock market movements using machine learning algorithms, particularly Random Forest, to assist traders and investors in making informed decisions.